wsdfhjxc/virtual-desktop-bar/README.md

 * Move Current Desktop to Right
 * Rename Current Desktop

+### Known issues
+* Multi monitor support is in unknown state (completely untested)
+* Support for KDE Wayland session isn't there yet (missing API parts)
+* The code behind this applet is a hot mess that begs for a sensible rewrite
+* Dynamic virtual desktop management doesn't play nice with KWin scripts (see below)

 ### Compatibility with KWin scripts
 If you want to use this applet with some KWin scripts, for example tiling scripts, they won't work correctly.
 This is related to some non-standard features that Virtual Desktop Bar provides.
 However, there is a chance they could work correctly, but that requires a little bit work from a KWin script developer.
 Please read [this document](KWIN.md) for more details.